jialincai/freecell-with-friends/README.md

    npm run lint:fix
    ```

-   **NOTE:** Formatting issues are fixed automatically, but extra attention may be needed to resolve any remaining issues and warnings.
+   **NOTE:** Formatting issues are fixed automatically, but extra attention may be needed to resolve remaining issues.

-1. Upon issue completion, resolve all build errors.
+1. Upon issue completion, scan and resolve all build errors.

    ```bash
    npm run build